 Nowadays, vertical machining centers can be used to describe various CNC tapping or drilling and milling machines, which are equipped with a series of critical accessories such as linear guides, roller screws, power turret, and live tools.
 These auxiliary accessories are considered parts of the machinery.
 As this trend matures, vertical machining centers are now more highly customized than ever before, thus presenting brand new business model ecology, and sales personnel in machinery plants need to have a more comprehensive understanding of such changes.

-The vertical machining center is the arrangement of its structure that aligns vertically, and the workpieces are machined by cutting tools that move either up or downwards vertically on the upright axis.
-With the 3 axis machines, it would normally be the Z-axis, while with the 4 or 5 axis machinery, the support of A and B axis will compensate even more to achieve the accurate machining on the vertical axis.
+The structure of the vertical machining center is vertically aligned, and the work piece is processed by the cutting tool moving vertically up or down on the vertical axis.
+In a 3 axis machine, it is usually the Z axis.
+In 4 axis or 5 axis machine tools, the A and B axis supports will be compensated more to achieve precise machining on the vertical axis.

-Due to the gravity, the vertical machining center would not encounter concentricity as often as its horizontal counterparts since the vertical chuck could clamp the workpieces firmly on the table, which is put flat on the base supported by tracks.
-Therefore, the applications of the vertical machining center and horizontal machining centers are thus different.
-With this distinguished feature, engineers know that the solutions of perpendicular errors on those two models are distinguished from each other.
+Due to the effect of gravity, the vertical machining center will not have the same concentricity issue as the horizontal machining center, because the vertical chuck can firmly clamp the work piece on the work table, which is placed flat on the track supported base.
+The application of vertical machining center and horizontal machining center are different.
+With some distinguished features, engineers can tell the differences between the two machining center solutions.

 In addition, power turrets are more often installed on horizontal machining centers.
 With the help of the powered turret, the cycle time is greatly shortened, which makes the production model more efficient, like a turning machines.
 The work pieces in the machining center are usually not circular, but other more complex profiles., because simple round work pieces can be processed more efficiently using a lathe with a powered turret.

 MTS gathered worldwide Vertical Machining Centers manufacturers into this online platform.
 Browse and search for your next supplier with us.